Berkeley Architectural Heritage Association

 The Berkeley Architectural Heritage Association (BAHA) is a Berkeley, California, non-profit organization whose mission is to "promote, through education, an understanding and appreciation for Berkeley’s history, and to encourage the preservation of its historic buildings."
 Incorporated on 9 December 1974, the organization has been active since 1971.
 The organization is headquartered at the McCreary-Greer house, gifted to the association by Ruth Alice Greer in 1986.

+In 2025, after developers applied to convert two smaller Berkeley buildings into large housing complexes, BAHA unsuccessfully tried to designate the two structures as landmarks.
+Housing developers said that the attempt caused costly delays to the construction process and that BAHA was attempting to prevent change.